valentinocossar/vscode/README.md

 # vscode
-Visual Studio Code plugin for Oh My Zsh to open files in the current Visual Studio Code window, if there is one already open.
+An Oh My Zsh plugin to open files in Visual Studio Code.